mimoralea/applied-reinforcement-learning/README.md

-The difficulty of this problem, also known as the k-Armed Bandit, in this case k=2, is that you need to simultaneously be able to acquire knowledge of the environment and at the same time harness the knowledge you have already acquire.
+The difficulty of this problem, also known as the k-Armed Bandit, in this case k=2, is that you need to simultaneously be able to acquire knowledge of the environment and at the same time harness the knowledge you have already acquired.
 This fundamental trade-off between exploration versus exploitation is what makes decision-making problems hard.
 You might believe that a particular arm has a fairly high payoff probability; should you then choose it every time?
 Should you choose one that you know well in order to gain information about it's payoff?
 How about choosing one that you might have good information already but perhaps getting more